tinaoberoi/ResearchPapersLibrary/notes/clifford_intro.md

 While Clifford gates are crucial in many areas of quantum computing, they do not form a universal gate set for quantum computation on their own.
 To achieve universal quantum computation (i.e., the ability to perform any possible quantum computation), non-Clifford gates like the T-gate are needed.
 Adding a T-gate to a Clifford circuit enables universal quantum computation.

+**A stabilizer circuit refers to a quantum circuit built entirely from Clifford gates (like CNOT, H, and S) and measurement gates.**

+**"A stabilizer circuit that contains no measurement gates is thus referred to as a Clifford group circuit."**